kingsdigitallab/alice-thornton/frontend/posts/blog/2022-12-19-shock-and-betrayal-illness-thornton.md

 >...the very grief I apprehended was so great at that time on the discovery to me that it did force me to that miscarriage which I had and long continued sickness by the excess of floods which lasted a long time on me and mentioned in my first book.[^3]

 Both Henry and William had betrayed her so profoundly that it caused her to suffer a miscarriage and months of excessive uterine bleeding.
 To Thornton's mind, this was caused by sudden grief provoking an excess of humours which forced her body to expel the foetus.
-Here's Thornton's description of the resulting illness taken from her first book:

->I fell into a very sad and desperate condition upon Saturday the 16th of August 1666, being then about 8 weeks gone, the violence thereof continued a long time after Dr Wittie was with me.
-And for 3 days he did not expect my life, so that he was compelled to use all his art for my preservation.
-But it pleased God upon the use of his medicines, that extremity a little abated, he leaving me in a hopeful way of recovery, only said I must not expect to be restored until about the latter end of October.[^4]

-Thornton remained unwell until the following February.
+She remained unwell until the following February.

-In 1668 the most well-known betrayal of Thornton's life happened, when her niece-by-marriage Anne Danby, along with several maids in the household, was implicated in spreading rumours about the relationship between Thornton and her daughter's fiancé, Thomas Comber.
-As a result, the marriage was almost sabotaged by Thornton's well-meaning relations.
-Earlier that decade, Danby and her two children had come to live at the Thornton home in East Newton after being dispossessed.
-Thornton had clothed and fed her niece and her children out of the kindness of her heart, so the betrayal was even more upsetting.
-When Thornton found out about the rumours, her reaction was typical:

->I was cast down into my bed of sickness and weakness upon my woeful slanders which did torment me, and was likely to have killed me.[^5]

-Very shortly after this incident, on 17 September 1668, William Thornton died aged 44 on a trip to Malton.
-On top of the Danby slanders, this sudden grief made her existing condition even worse:

->My fainting and weaknesses were so great and returned so strongly upon me all that night and for two days after that dear friends and my children did not expect, but when I should have departed, having lost so much blood in the flood that broke upon me by excess of grief at the first knowing of my slanderous accusation by Mrs Anne Danby and her maid Barbara Todd.[^6]

 How can we explain these extreme near-death experiences as a reaction to grief?
 The answer lies in early modern understandings of the inner workings of the human body.